brian-smith-github/mel80_64_int_top5/README.md

 # Experimenting with lightweight feature extraction front-end for Whisper STT

+(this is a quick brain-dump of experimental stuff, excuse the typos etc)

 This code is used for experiments in how much abuse can be give to the feature-data being fed into the Whisper back-end neural net recognizer, while still maintaining a low word-error rate (WER).